 Holding back information from your attorney because you think it’s inconsequential or because it’s embarrassing is never a good idea in a DWI — that one piece of information may be exactly what your criminal defense attorney needs to create a strong case in your favor.

 4) Not Hiring an Experienced Attorney

-All attorneys are not created equal -- you need a knowledgeable and experienced advocate on your side when dealing with a DWI.
-Please feel free to contact Townsend, Gebhardt & Eppes, PLLC at your convenience for more information on navigating the legal waters of a DWI charge.
+All attorneys are not created equal — you need a knowledgeable and experienced advocate on your side when charged with a DWI.
+Please feel free to contact Gebhardt & Eppes, PLLC at your convenience for more information on navigating the legal waters of a DWI charge.